dileepadev/ggez/README.md

 ## ⚠️ SPECIAL NOTICE

-This project is being developed under the initial alpha release.
+- This project is being developed under the initial alpha release.
+- This project has been developed as an open source for educational purposes.

 ## ℹ️ About